zdflower/gameOfLife/README.md

 You can clean the board.

-You can set boards of sizes 30x30 and 15x15 cells.
+You can set boards of sizes 30x30 and 15x15 cells, appart from the default of 30x20.

+The game starts when you arrive at the page.

+You can pause it and make it continue.

+It fulfills the user stories.

+It needs its style to be improved, though.

 ## References

 * [Conway's game of life by himself](https://www.youtube.com/watch?v=E8kUJL04ELA) youtube video
 * Wikipedia on [Conway's game of life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life)
 * I have used [Create React App](https://github.com/facebookincubator/create-react-app) to get started.
+* [State and lifecycle](https://reactjs.org/docs/state-and-lifecycle.html), very useful for making the game play by itself, and then pause and start again.